Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Feature_Tutorials/05-AI-engine-versal-integration/README.md

     This is the top-level view of the profile.
 The left column allows you to select one of many types of reports generated per function.

-5. Select the first **Total Function Time** from this column.
-You will see the following.
+5. Select the first **Total Function Time** from this column to see the following:

     ![Vitis Analyzer Profile 1 Kernel](./images/vitis_analyzer_profile_one_kernel.png)

-    In this chart you can see what function is called most, function time, etc. This information can be useful in determining if the tile is under- or over-utilized in your design.
+    In this chart you can see what function is called most, function time, and so on.
+This information can be useful in determining if the tile is under- or over-utilized in your design.

 6. Click **Graph**.

     The **Graph** view provides an overview of your graph and how the graph is designed in a logical fashion.
 In this view, you can see all the PLIO ports, kernels, buffers, and net connections for the entire ADF Graph.

-    **Note**: This view, as well as the **Array** view have cross-probe selection, meaning selecting an object in this view will select it in the other and vice versa.
+    >**Note**: This view, and the **Array** view have cross-probe selection.
+This means selecting an object in this view selects it in the other and vice versa.

     ![Vitis Analyzer Graph](./images/vitis_analyzer_graph.png)